Trap Bar Deadlift

 - Athlete cannot rest on the bottom or top of the repetition.

-- Athlete may not regrip the bar after a repetition.
+- Athlete may not regrip the bar once they begin the workout.

 - Straps are not allowed.

-- Athlete must stand straight at the end of each repetition.
+- Athlete must stand up straight at the end of each repetition.

 Placement in each category is based on the heaviest weight lifted 3 consecutive times in each competitive category.
 Point breakdown is as follows: